sauravanand542/rna_seq_pipeline/README.md

 curl -X POST http://localhost:5000/run_pipeline
 ```
 ## Preprocessing
-- Preprocess raw FASTQ files using fastp for quality control and trimming.
+This script uses fastp to perform quality control and trimming on raw FASTQ files.
+The script scans the uploads folder for input files, processes them, and saves the output to the preprocess folder.

 ## Read Alignment
-- Align trimmed reads to the reference genome using hisat2.
+This script uses hisat2 to align the trimmed reads to the reference genome.
+It reads the trimmed files from the preprocess folder, aligns them to a reference genome (which should be indexed beforehand), and saves the output to the align_reads folder.

 ## Quantify Expression
-- Count the number of reads aligned to each gene using featureCounts.
+This script uses featureCounts to count the number of reads aligned to each gene.
+It processes the aligned read files from the align_reads folder and generates a count matrix, which is saved to the quantify_expression folder.

 ## Differential Expression Analysis
-- Perform differential expression analysis to identify genes that are differentially expressed between conditions.
+This script performs differential expression analysis using OLS regression.
+It reads the count matrix and the conditions.csv file to identify differentially expressed genes between conditions.
+The results, including regression summaries, are saved in the differential_expression folder.

+## Application file
+This script creates a Flask web application to run the pipeline through a web interface.
+Users can upload their raw FASTQ files to the uploads folder and trigger the pipeline by sending a POST request to the server.

+## Interpreting Differential Expression Results
+Let's say the differential_expression_results.csv file contains the following data:

+gene	coef	p-value	r-squared
+gene1	2.0	0.01	0.85
+gene2	-1.5	0.03	0.90

 ## Credits
 This pipeline was developed by Saurav Anand.
 Contributions and feedback are welcome.